 Moravian University recognizes the concept of "course equivalency," which permits the college to certify the educational value of private study and other out-of-class experiences and, following appropriate evaluation by the college, enables the student to receive academic credit toward a degree.
 Some ways by which students may receive advanced placement and credit by examination are detailed in the following tables.
 A maximum of 8 course units for credit by examination, in any combination, may be applied to a Moravian University degree.

 Advanced Placement Examination

-Moravian College awards credit to students who have passed at an acceptable level certain Advanced Placement Examinations taken prior to admission.
+Moravian University awards credit to students who have passed at an acceptable level certain Advanced Placement Examinations taken prior to admission.

 |Exam||Score||Moravian Equivalent Course|